Bish Bosch

-Bish Bosch is the fourteenth and final solo studio album by American singer Scott Walker.
-It was released on 3 December 2012 on 4AD.
-Walker described it as the final installment in a trilogy that also includes Tilt (1995) and The Drift (2006).
-At seventy-three minutes, Bish Bosch is Walker's longest studio album, and contains his longest song, the twenty-one minute, forty-one second "SDSS1416+13B (Zercon, A Flagpole Sitter)".
+Bish Bosch is the fourteenth and final solo studio album by American-British singer-songwriter Scott Walker, released on 4AD on 3 December 2012.
+Walker described it as the final installment in "kind of a trilogy" that also includes Tilt (1995) and The Drift (2006).
+At seventy-three minutes, Bish Bosch is Walker's longest album, and contains his longest song, the twenty-one minute, forty-one second "SDSS1416+13B (Zercon, A Flagpole Sitter)".

 Background and recording

-Unlike his previous experimental albums, which were written over several years, Bish Bosch was written in just over a year.
+Unlike Tilt and The Drift, which both took several years to compose, Bish Bosch was written in just over a year.
 Walker had set aside a year to focus exclusively on writing, to speed up his process, and described it as "lightning speed".
 Even so, he still "had to wait and wait and wait almost every single day for the words to come".
-The music was recorded over a period of two years, with lengthy gaps between sessions due to various problems: trouble booking studios, the death of producer Walsh's father, and availability of musicians (including Walker himself, who scored a dance for the Royal Opera House).
+The music was recorded over a period of two years, with lengthy gaps between sessions due to various problems: trouble booking studios, the death of producer Peter Walsh's father, and the limited availability of musicians (including Walker himself, who scored the dance And Who Shall Go to the Ball?
+And What Shall Go to the Ball? for the Royal Opera).

-Walker got the idea for "SDSS14+13B (Zercon, A Flagpole Sitter)" while browsing a friend's library and learning of Zercon, the court jester of Attila; he considered Zercon a "fantastic character" and was surprised no one had used him.
-The song begins with Zercon performing for Attilla, then trying to escape and reach a "spiritual sovereignty", ultimately failing, and becoming a dwarf star and burning out.
+Walker got the idea for "SDSS14+13B (Zercon, A Flagpole Sitter)" while browsing a friend's library and learning of Zerco (or Zercon), the court jester of Attila; he considered Zercon a "fantastic character" and was surprised no one had used him.
+The song describes Zercon performing for Attila, trying to escape and reach a "spiritual sovereignty", failing, and ultimately becoming a brown dwarf and burning out.

+The lyrics of "Epizootics!" merge early jazz slang with an "idea about waking up from a Hawaiian nightmare".
+"The Day the 'Conducator' Died (An Xmas Song)" was inspired by the trial and execution of Nicolae and Elena Ceaușescu, which took place on Christmas Day in 1989.